-Know Your Size
+1. Know Your Size

-Choose Function First
+2. Choose Function First

-Make Sure Your Activewear is Sports Specific
+3. Make Sure Your Activewear is Sport-Specific

 The rise in the popularity of athleisure has seen the merging of fashion and fitness, encouraging more people to adopt a more active lifestyle, which is a fantastic thing to see.
 However, cheap fashion brands are releasing clothings ranges which they term as ‘activewear’ which actually lack any technical or sports function.
 They’re cut in the right shapes, but with little to no sport support.
 Opt for companies which focus solely on activewear which use trialled and tested technical fabrics to create silhouettes which are designed with a sports specific focus to enhance performance, not to just look good or stay on trend.
-Fitness is more than just a trend.

-Wearing extra layers to burn more calories was a myth, but what wearing extra layers will actually do is help to provide you with extra variety, so you remain as comfortable as possible throughout your exercise.
+Wearing extra layers to burn more calories is a myth, but what wearing extra layers will actually do is help to provide you with extra variety, so you remain as comfortable as possible throughout your exercise.
 The purpose of wearing layers is so that in colder weather you can keep warm and drop layers as you heat up and visa versa as the weather gets warmer.
 Keeping your body at a comfortable temperature will enable you to perform for longer.
-Why not try layering our Roteck leggings with the Sundried Furgler Short.
+Why not try layering our Roteck leggings under the Sundried Furgler Short.

-Know How Your Activewear is Made
+6. Know How Your Activewear is Made

 At Sundried we support ethical production.
 If the price of clothing is so cheap it seems too good to be true, it probably is.
 Somewhere down the line, someone else will be paying the price.
 We believe in transparent production, partnering with The Low Carbon Innovation Fund with well-supported staff throughout our supply chain and a charitable donation to Water for Kids with every purchase.

-Make it Stylish
+7. Make it Stylish

-Find the Right Fabrics
+8. Find the Right Fabrics

-Have a Wardrobe for all Weather
+9. Have a Wardrobe for all Weather

-Follow the Care Instructions
+10. Follow the Care Instructions

 Simply following your activewear care instructions will help them last longer and do their job better.
 Depending on how much you train, when treated correctly your activewear can last anywhere from 6 months to 2 years.
 Harsh chemicals and boiling water can damage your activewear, diminishing the breathability and wicking abilities of your garments, so always avoid mixing these in with your washing.
 We suggest washing activewear separately of your other washing to extend its lifespan.
 Do not overly agitate or stretch the pieces and never wring your activewear, as it will pull and stretch the fabrics natural grain and design.